SylvainSoKette/vmachine/README.md

 I made this virtual machine to confirm that I understood how computer and cpu worked.
 As a side effect, I guess it can also be used to learn about cpu architectures, machine code, assembly and compilers !

 This is the very first version, a proof of concept.
-I plan to
+I plan to make more version to iterate over the concept and make it actually useful, 16 bytes is currently pretty useless :)

 ## Architecture